About Disaster Response Services

-Wildfires burn fast and mercilessly and are capable of destroying entire communities in a matter of hours.
-Fortunately, when wildfire response is done correctly, the loss of life and property is minimal.
+Wildfires burn fast and mercilessly and can destroy entire communities in hours.
+Fortunately, when a wildfire response is done correctly, the loss of life and property is minimal.

 Fire response efforts typically begin with evacuation orders.
-While firefighters work to control the fires and steer them away from residential areas, members of the community are asked to relocate for their own safety.
+While firefighters work to control the fires and steer them away from residential areas, community members are asked to relocate for their own safety.

 Families are typically given enough warning to pack up pets and a few personal belongings, helping ease the immediate burden of the fire.
-Fire response teams then help people find shelter in a nearby area, often coordinating with hotels, schools and recreation facilities.
+Fire response teams help people find shelter nearby, often coordinating with hotels, schools and recreation facilities.

 Disaster response teams focus on community recovery and address hazards that arise after a fire: